samsieber/crate-spaces/README.md

 * Can they be nested?
 Can a crate space use another crate space?
 * Who controls crate membership in a cratespace / how it's created
   * When a space is created and owned, and a child made, should it inherit the space owners?
 Then what if the owner changes?
+* Does the entire crate space get a version, or do you select the individual versions of the crates

+## Alternatives

+* Just use defacto namespace prefixes (e.g. serde-*)
+* An externally maintained list of packages that work together well
+* Allow for defacto metadata in extra Cargo.toml fields that crev can work with